alt

 const paymentId = response.submitResponse.data.id;

-// Submit the ID of the created payment type resource (and customer resource) to your
+// Submit the ID of the created payment type resource to your

-// server side integration to perform the payment transaction with it.
+// server side integration to perform the payment transaction.

 }